simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 **💥 Universal Pain Points (Shared by GUI, Scripts, and Traditional Config Mgmt):**

-All three traditional approaches share fundamental limitations that Configuration as Code addresses comprehensively.
+All three traditional approaches share fundamental limitations that declarative Configuration as Code addresses comprehensively.
 Configuration drift represents one of the most persistent challenges, where manual changes inevitably cause environments to diverge from their intended state, creating inconsistencies that compound over time.
 These approaches also lack built-in drift detection capabilities, making it difficult to track and automatically identify when configurations have changed, often leaving organizations unaware of critical deviations until problems occur.

 Scaling presents another significant barrier, as these approaches simply don't scale efficiently when managing hundreds or thousands of resources across multiple environments and platforms.
 The manual effort required grows exponentially with complexity, creating operational bottlenecks that slow business delivery.
 When failures occur, there is typically no systematic way to rollback failed changes or recover from partial failures, forcing teams into time-consuming manual remediation processes.